-The NSW Threatened Species Scientific Committee, established under the Biodiversity Conservation Act 2016 (the Act), has made a Preliminary Determination to support a proposal to list the woody herb Veronica blakelyi (B.G.Briggs & Ehrend.)
+The NSW Threatened Species Scientific Committee, established under the Biodiversity Conservation Act 2016 (the Act), has made a Final Determination to list the herb Veronica blakelyi (B.G.Briggs & Ehrend.)
 B.G.Briggs as an ENDANGERED SPECIES in Part 2 of Schedule 1 of the Act and, as a consequence, to omit reference to Veronica blakelyi (B.G.Briggs & Ehrend.)
 B.G.Briggs from Part 3 of Schedule 1 (Vulnerable species) of the Act.
 Listing of Endangered species is provided for by Part 4 of the Act.